vielhuber/chefcookie/README.md

 -   `smartlook`
 -   `google_maps`

-if you provide strings as values, chefcookie interprets them appropriately. however, you can execute your own functions in either overwriting the values of these reserved keywords (and provide an object) or use any other keyword.
+if you provide strings as values, chefcookie interprets them appropriately. chefcookie then loads the libraries with reasonable default settings. however, you can execute your own functions in either overwriting the values of these reserved keywords (and provide an object) or use any other keyword.

 #### script blocking